OpenSUTD/ISTD/infosys+/index.md

 ### Advanced Android Components
 This is a advanced android lesson series which touches on and demonstrates more features you can do with Android.
-Fragments and CustomView provide new ways to interact with the UI, and Sensors and Query provide your app with new information that you can use in your projects!
+Fragments and Custom Views provide new ways to interact with the UI, and Sensors and Query provide your app with new information that you can use in your projects!

 {:.timeline}
 - __Fragments and Fragment Communication__{:.title}